STAT545-UBC-hw-2018-19/hw04-huangjieying/hw04_Tidy_data_and_joins.md

 ## Tidy Cheatsheet (Data Reshaping Prompts)

-This cheatsheet aim to explore several basic tools in tidyr that will help organize our data in a consistent way in R. Tidyr is a member of the core tidyverse package.
+This cheatsheet aims to explore several basic tools in tidyr that will help organize our data in a consistent way in R. Tidyr is a member of the core tidyverse package.

 ## Gather() and Spread()

-Let’s use gapminder data to explore these tools
+Let’s use *gapminder* data to explore these tools

 ### Gather()

-I will use t1 dataset to demonstrate `gather()`:
+I will use *t1* dataset to demonstrate `gather()`:

 ``` r
 t1=gapminder %>%